MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 You can connect SIEM with the Microsoft Graph Security API by using any of the following options:

 - **Directly using the supported integration options** – Refer to the list of supported integration options like writing code to directly connect your application to derive rich insights.
-Leverage samples to get started.
+Use the samples to get started.
 - **Use native integrations and connectors built by Microsoft partners** – Refer to the Microsoft Graph Security API partner solutions to use these integrations.
-- **Use connectors built by Microsoft** – Refer to the list of connectors that you can use to connect with the API through a variety of solutions for Security Incident and Event Management (SIEM), Security Response and Orchestration (SOAR), Incident Tracking and Service Management (ITSM), reporting, and so on.
+- **Use connectors built by Microsoft** – Refer to the list of connectors that you can use to connect with the API through various solutions for Security Incident and Event Management (SIEM), Security Response and Orchestration (SOAR), Incident Tracking and Service Management (ITSM), reporting, and so on.

-For more information, see [security solution integrations using the Microsoft Graph Security API](/graph/security-integration#list-of-connectors-from-microsoft).
+For more information, see [Security solution integrations using the Microsoft Graph Security API](/graph/security-integration#list-of-connectors-from-microsoft).

 ### Using Splunk

 You can also use the Splunk platform to set up alerts.

-- Watch this video tutorial on how to create [Splunk alerts](https://www.splunk.com/en_us/resources/videos/splunk-tutorial-creating-alerts-in-splunk-enterprise-6.html)
+- Watch this video tutorial on how to create [Splunk alerts](https://www.splunk.com/en_us/resources/videos/splunk-tutorial-creating-alerts-in-splunk-enterprise-6.html).
-- For more information, see [Splunk alerting manual](https://docs.splunk.com/Documentation/Splunk/8.0.4/Alert/AlertWorkflowOverview)
+- For more information, see [Splunk alerting manual](https://docs.splunk.com/Documentation/Splunk/8.0.4/Alert/AlertWorkflowOverview).

 ## Workflow